Un-Label Studio

 Further training: Sign language in the performing arts

-November 21, 2025: Create accessible culture with sign language!
-In the training course with Rafael-Evitan Grombelka and Kostanze Bustian, you will learn how interpreters can be successfully integrated into performative processes, how potential Deaf visitors can be reached and what appropriate, respectful communication with them and with Deaf artists and colleagues can look like.
+25 September, 2026, at Un-Label Studio Cologne: Create accessible culture with sign language!
+In this training course with Rafael-Evitan Grombelka and Konstanze Bustian, you will learn how interpreters can be successfully integrated into performative processes, how to reach potential deaf visitors, and what appropriate, respectful communication with them and with deaf artists and colleagues can look like.